teteuhere/execisesList/averageOfNumbers/README.md

 ## Average of numbers
-This code do the average between numbers which is input or changed directly of the code.
+This code do the average between numbers which is changed directly from the code.

 ## bye